Our collaborators are at the core of our programming and are the inspiration that makes all things possible.

 Benefits of programming

 In addition to its advancement of the arts, PGLA’s unique partnering programs provide a positive effect on the city’s economic development.
 PGLA serves as a pedestrian generator, attracting new tourism to an area, as well as proffers blight mitigation and viable leasing incentives that serve local property owners, the directives of business improvement districts, and the city as a whole.
 Each of PGLA’s programs is specifically created to attract new audiences for its collaborators, as well as encourage new cultural relationships within PGLA’s partnering municipalities.

-PGLA also grants exhibition opportunity and exposure for local nonprofits, arts organizations, and more established arts institutions, helping to advance the mission of the participating agencies.
+PGLA also grants exhibit opportunities and exposure for local nonprofits, arts organizations, and more established arts institutions, helping to advance the mission of the participating agencies.

 What we do

-Phantom Galleries Los Angeles (PGLA) revitalizes and energizes communities and pedestrian thoroughfares by converting vacant storefronts throughout Los Angeles County into temporary galleries and pedestrian viewing only galleries transforming districts into vibrant cultural hubs through the 24/7 public presentation of art.
+Phantom Galleries L.A.
+(PGLA) revitalizes and energizes communities and pedestrian thoroughfares by converting vacant storefronts throughout Los Angeles County into temporary galleries and pedestrian viewing only galleries transforming districts into vibrant cultural hubs through the 24/7 public presentation of art.

 How we do it